andreeaiana/rdf2vec-materialization/README.md

 ## Enriching DBpedia
 Two strategies were used to materialize subproperties, inverse, symmetric and transitive properties:

 * Map DBpedia properties to Wikidata, using the DBPedia_enrichment.ipynb Jupyter notebook.
-The properties used in the experiments an be loaded from `Data/interim/properties/DBpedia_Wikidata_mapped_<property_type>_prop.csv`.
+The properties used in the experiments can be loaded from `Data/interim/properties/DBpedia_Wikidata_mapped_<property_type>_prop.csv`.
 * Mine symmetric, transitive and inverse properties from DBpedia with the DL_Learner tool (version 1.3.0) using the DL-Learner_enrichment.ipynb.
 Enrich the original graph using the DBPedia_enrichment (DLLearner).ipynb Jupyter notebook.
 The used properties can be loaded from `Data/interim/properties/DBpedia_dllearner_<property_type>_properties.csv`.

 ## Computing the random walks
 To compute the random walks, the KGvec2go Walks code (https://github.com/janothan/kgvec2go-walks) was used on the original and enriched DBpedia graphs.
 Firstly, extract the list of entities using the "entities_extractor.py" script.
-Secondly, build the KGvec2go Walks project in the command line (mvn package) and start the jar with the command -guided or -help.
+Secondly, build the KGvec2go Walks project in the command line (mvn package) and start the jar with the command `-guided` or `-help`.
 The resulting random walks are stored under `Data/interim/DBpedia/`

 ## Training the RDF2Vec model